-'There's lots of fake news': Here's how Alabamians feel about Roy Moore now
+Why Roy Moore supporters are standing by him, in their own words

 "If true, he needs to resign," he added.

-Tim Huddleston, a Republican, said he wanted justice to prevail in the end but wasn't sure whether an investigation could be done by election time.

 "If they're true, that's bad (and) he needs to step out of the race, there's no question of that," he said.
-"The problem you have is all of a sudden -- whether you're Democrat or Republican -- you can't come in 30 days before the election and say here are some unsubstantiated allegations.
-It would take so much research and questioning and lie detector tests and whatever to determine whether there's validity behind it."
+"The problem you have is all of a sudden -- whether you're Democrat or Republican -- you can't come in 30 days before the election and say here are some unsubstantiated allegations."

+"It would take so much research and questioning and lie detector tests and whatever to determine whether there's validity behind it," he said.

+"At first, I really wasn't sure how I felt about the situation," said Dottie Finch, "but then I look at it this way: I don't have the best past, and to have it be brought up after years of speculation and never anything being said about it, I don't know just because he's trying to prove himself that now people want to come out of the closet and accuse him of things.

+"And if it has happened, I believe the good Lord has forgiven him and he has the right to continue to prove himself."

-Dottie Finch said she liked Moore's Christian values and that he was a praying man and a good father.
-She said that she stands by him "100%" and that she would continue to support him even if the allegations were true.
+She said that she stands by him "100%" and that she will continue to support him even if the allegations were true.

 "I would power forward and keep on supporting him, just like I have with Donald Trump as our president."

-In a series of tweets, Moore denied the allegations and blamed the media.

-In a statement, Moore campaign chair Bill Armistead said that The Washington Post had endorsed Moore's opponent and engaged in a "systematic campaign to distort the truth."
+Moore campaign chair Bill Armistead said that The Washington Post had endorsed Moore's opponent and engaged in a "systematic campaign to distort the truth."

 "Judge Roy Moore is winning with a double-digit lead.
 So it is no surprise, with just over four weeks remaining, in a race for the US Senate with national implications, that the Democratic Party and the country's most liberal newspaper would come up with a fabrication of this kind.